Post: 10 Actionable HR Insights Executives Demand in 2026

 - Map current workforce skill inventory against the capabilities required by each active strategic initiative.

-- Identify critical gaps: roles or skills where internal supply is zero or insufficient and external hiring market is tight.
+- Identify critical gaps: roles or skills where internal supply is zero or insufficient and the external hiring market is tight.

 - Deloitte’s Global Human Capital Trends research identifies skills-based workforce planning as one of the top-three priorities for executive teams entering periods of strategic transformation.